Welcome to EYFS

 Underpinning our curriculum are reading, phonics, vocabulary, oracy and maths.
 Key tools in all aspects of learning and success.
 We encourage pupils to make connections and links in their learning within and beyond the curriculum to foster a lifelong love of learning.

-The school follows the Read, Write, Inc Phonics program (RWI) using resources to support this.
+The school follows the Monster Phonics program using resources to support this.
 Every child has access to a phonics session every day with intervention opportunities for those who find this area of learning more difficult.
 We use the Kinetic Letters Handwriting scheme to also develop children’s expertise in handwriting.
-Please see below for more information about phonics and RWI.
+Please see below for more information about phonics

 In Maths we follow the White Rose progression.
 This is a scheme of learning that has been carefully planned and developed to encourage children to become fluent in a concept, before learning and applying reasoning and problem solving skills.